-The Center for LGBT+ Care has partnered with the Center for Functional Medicine to offer a series of eight consecutive shared medical appointments that introduce LGBT+ patients to the Functional Medicine approach and provide the necessary health information, dietary guidance and wellness coaching to promote self-management of physical and mental wellness
+The Center for LGBTQ+ Care has partnered with the Center for Functional Medicine to offer a series of eight consecutive shared medical appointments that introduce LGBTQ+ patients to the Functional Medicine approach and provide the necessary health information, dietary guidance and wellness coaching to promote self-management of physical and mental wellness

 The Functional Pride program will:

-- Ensure quality care to LGBT+ patients with chronic conditions
+- Ensure quality care to LGBTQ+ patients with chronic conditions.

 - Designed for patients with chronic conditions interested in physical and mental wellness